CIROH-UA/ngen-datastream/research_datastream/terraform/GETTING_STARTED.md

 ![ami](./images/create_AMI2.jpg)

-## Execute a NextGen job
-### Create Execution File
+## 3. Configure Execution File
-1) Create an execution json.
+Create an execution json.
 The user has 2 templates to begin from.
 These templates are identical, with the exception that execution_template_datastream.json has the field "datastream_command_options", whereas execution_template_general_purpose.json has the field "commands".
 The reason for this is to make the executions as readable as possible, while still preserving the general purpose nature of this architecture.
 The following commands are performed in a local linux terminal with the working directory being `/ngen-datastream/research_datastream/terraform`.

 ```
 cp ./executions/execution_template_<pick_one>.json  ./executions/execution_test_1.json
 ```

-2) Open file to configure the execution
+Open file to configure the execution
 ```
 vi ./executions/execution_test_1.json
 ```

-### Edit Commands
 Provide the commands you want the instance to execute.
 Starting from execution_template_datastream.
 These options correspond directly to the cli args for `ngen-datastream/scripts/stream.sh`
 ```
   "datastream_command_options" : {